IdrisiAbdulla/Abdulla/README.md

   The bin folder is for any system modules your package will use and/or generate.
   It use for any miscellaneous scripts that may accompany the application,and we have package.json/bin scripts for our module.

-  # gulpfile.js
-  Gulp js task runner to run the automated tasks
-  In Large javascript web applications, Gulp is a handy tool to minify the js and css, concatenating library files and compiling sass or less files.

   # package
   A package is a file or directory that is described by a package.json file.
 A package must contain a package.json file in order to be        published to the npm registry.